Welcome Letter

 Dear Prospective Residents,

-I am Dr. Abigail Polzin, and it is with immense excitement and pride that I invite you to consider joining our pioneering program.
-This marks a significant milestone as the first of its kind in South Dakota, tailored to offer comprehensive and innovative training in Emergency Medicine.
+I am Dr. Abigail Polzin, and it is with immense excitement that I invite you to join our pioneering program.
+Our residency launched in 2026, the first of its kind in South Dakota, and is tailored to offer comprehensive and innovative training in Emergency Medicine.
 We are committed to fostering an environment of excellence, inclusivity, and collaboration.

-My job has changed in ways that I could not have predicted.
-After just two years ofworking here I became the Medical Director for our flight program, Sanford AirMed.
-AirMed has a team of 30+ Flight Paramedics and Nurses, as well as specialty transport teams.
+My career has changed in ways that I could not have predicted.
+After just two years of being an attending, I became the Medical Director for our flight program, Sanford AirMed.
 Together, we serve patients of all ages all around our region, and complete thousands of transports per year.
-Serving as Medical Director has provided me with invaluable insights into Transport Medicine, leadership development, training new team members, and witnessing the growth and transitions of my
+Serving as Medical Director provided me with invaluable insights into Transport Medicine, leadership development, training new team members, and witnessing the growth and transitions of my colleagues.

 throughout your training and beyond.